IGEL-Community/IGEL-Docs-v02/docs/Docs/HOWTO-UCC-Guide.md

 **VIDEO TEST**

-For this test I have prepared the following VM:
+For this test following VM was used:

 1) Windows 10, build 1803 VDI